Upgrade your skills for today's workforce.

 Want to see if you qualify now?
 Take our short survey on Start Next Quarter to see if you pre-qualify for any of the Workforce Educating funding options.

-Professional Technical Internship Specialist is available to you to assist you in finding an internship to complete your Professional Technical degree or certificate.
+The Professional Technical Internship Specialist is available to assist you in finding an internship to complete your Professional Technical degree or certificate.

-To schedule an appointment with the Professional Technical Advisor visit Kodiak Corner in person or call 425.352.8860.
+To schedule an appointment for NIT or WEB Advising, visit Kodiak Corner in-person or call 425.352.8860.

 In order to participate in this program, you must enroll in a credit bearing professional technical training program (see Eligible Programs).